The country's coronavirus death toll surpasses 50,000 as a few states relax restrictions Friday - Local News 8

 “It becomes incredibly difficult to control something that you cannot see,” Del Rio said.

-A higher-than-understood number of infections also indicates hospitalization rates may be lower, and more people than previously believed may have been developing some immunity, Adalja said.
+A higher-than-understood number of infections also indicates hospitalization rates may be lower, and more people than previously believed may have been developing some immunity, Dr. Amesh Adalja, an infectious disease expert at Johns Hopkins University, said.

-“There are people that have mild illness that don’t know they are sick, and those individuals may be part of how we move forward as we start to think about reopening certain parts of the country,” Adalja added.

-Researchers from Boston’s Northeastern University now suggest the virus was being transmitted throughout American communities earlier than late February, Kate Coronges, the executive director of the Network Science Institute at Northeastern University, said.

-What that means, Coronges said, is the first cases outside mainland China had already occurred before January.

-The WHO is now also tracking a number of studies across the world trying to determine how many people have been infected by the virus globally, according to Dr. Maria Van Kerkhove, the technical lead for the coronavirus response with the agency.
+The World Health Organization also is tracking a number of studies across the world trying to determine how many people have been infected by the virus globally, according to Dr. Maria Van Kerkhove, the technical lead for the coronavirus response with the agency.

 What the WHO is seeing, Van Kerkhove said, is that the number of people with antibodies globally ranges between 2 to 3%, and up to 14%, according to one study in Germany.